karolherbst/Gamekeeper-Framework/README.md

-libgamelib
+GameKeeper Framework
 ==========

 Library for hooking up game stors and merging them into one single library

-join #gamelib on freenode
+join #gamekeeper on freenode